On February 10, 1998, two armed men robbed a Denny’s Restaurant in Costa Mesa, California.

 After his release, Carmona began working to enact legislation to improve eyewitness identification procedures and implement changes to interrogations and the use of informants.
 He also was involved in starting a non-profit organization to help the wrongfully convicted and enrolled in a program to become a firefighter.

 On February 17, 2008, he was struck and killed by a hit-and-run driver.
-In May 2011, Felix Abreu pleaded guilty to vehicular manslaughter and was sentenced to six years in prison.
+In May 2011, Felix Abreu pled guilty to vehicular manslaughter and was sentenced to six years in prison.

 - Stephanie Denzel